Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_data_clean_room_in_snowflake/build_a_data_clean_room_in_snowflake.md

 ### Log Into Both Snowflake Accounts
 The first task at hand is to log into each of the two Snowflake accounts that you'll be using for this Quickstart.
 As mentioned earlier, the logins that you use for these Snowflake accounts must have [ACCOUNTADMIN role access](https://docs.snowflake.com/en/user-guide/security-access-control-considerations.html) and both accounts must be deployed in the **same** [cloud and region](https://docs.snowflake.com/en/user-guide/intro-regions.html).
 You should now log in to each account simultaneously using separate browser tabs or windows.

-Positive
+> aside positive
+>
-: You may use either the [classic Snowflake UI](https://docs.snowflake.com/en/user-guide/ui-using.html) or the [new Snowsight interface](https://docs.snowflake.com/en/user-guide/ui-web.html) for this Quickstart.
+>  You may use either the [classic Snowflake UI](https://docs.snowflake.com/en/user-guide/ui-using.html) or the [new Snowsight interface](https://docs.snowflake.com/en/user-guide/ui-web.html) for this Quickstart.
 I used Snowsight in [the YouTube video](https://www.youtube.com/watch?v=UI5na73_9cA) that you watched earlier, and for all of the screenshots in this Quickstart.

 ### Designate Party1 (Provider) And Party2 (Consumer) Accounts
 As you noticed in [my YouTube video](https://www.youtube.com/watch?v=UI5na73_9cA), one of the Snowflake accounts was called "Party1" (the Provider account, with the rich CUSTOMER data) and the other was called "Party 2" (the Consumer account).
 At this point you should designate each of your two accounts likewise.
 Here's a suggestion: Since you probably logged into each Snowflake account using separate browser tabs or windows, I'll suggest that the one on the left of your screen should be Party1, and the one on your right Party2 (to keep consistent with the diagrams in the video).
 Whatever works best for you though.